TIM-JYU/TIM/Dumbo/AsciiMath/README.md

 The executable `pandoc-asciimath` is a [pandoc filter](http://pandoc.org/scripting.html).
 An example of use would be

-    > pandoc -s -S -t latex --filter pandoc-asciimath file.md -o file.pdf
+    > pandoc --standalone -t latex --filter pandoc-asciimath file.md -o file.pdf

-The `Asciimath` module built by cabal also provide four functions :
+The `Asciimath` module also provide four functions:
 * `readAscii :: String -> Either LexicalError Ast.Code`
 * `writeTeX :: Ast.Code -> String`
 * `compile :: String -> Either LexicalError String`
 * `run :: String -> String`

+which can be used in any Haskell program to play with the AST or anything else.

 The `run` function do the same work as `compile` but raises a system error if it fails whereas `compile` returns either a `LexicalError` or the expected compiled `String` which is much more convenient for error handling.

-which can be used in any Haskell program to play with the AST or anything else.

 ## Grammar